Gishwati Forest: Biodiversity

 The deforestation of the Gishwati Forest has resulted in serious loss of biodiversity.
 Fauna alone has declined by 99.7%.
 Flora that play an important role in the lives of the native people have also seen significant decline.
 Wild fruits have declined by 93.3%, wild vegetables have declined by 99.6%, and wild medicines used by the native people have declined by 79.9%.

 The forest reserve has recorded 58 species of trees and shrubs, including numerous indigenous hardwoods and bamboo.
 A recent study of carbon sequestration of the forest indicated Macaranga kilimandscharica to be the most common species of tree in areas of the forest that have not been disturbed.
-Previously disturbed regions of the forest experiencing regeneration show colonization of Carapa grandiflora, Entandrophagrama excelsum, and Symphonia globulifera.
+Previously disturbed regions of the forest experiencing regeneration show colonization of Carapa grandiflora, Entandrophragma excelsum, and Symphonia globulifera.
 Other flora of the reserve include giant tree ferns and blue lichen.

 A wide range of fauna can be found within the reserve.
 Four species of primates are found, the Eastern Chimpanzee (Pan troglodytes schweinfurtii), the golden monkey, the blue monkey, and the L'Hoest's monkey (also known as mountain monkey).
 Though not since 2002, a fifth species of primate, the black and white colobus. has been reported having been seen.
 There are currently estimated to be 20 East African chimpanzees in the forest.
 This is a 54% increase in population size from the 13 chimps in 2008, when the GACP first started.
 This includes five infants.
 The average density of chimpanzee nests was found to be 1.473 per km2 by Dr. Plumptree.
 Other mammals include the red river hog (Potamochoerus porcus), black-fronted duiker (Cephalophus nigrifrons), southern tree hyrax (Dendrohyrax arboreus), serval (Leptailurus serval), and African golden cat (Caracal aurata).

 Other fauna found are the 84 species of birds, including the white-headed wood hoopoe (Phoeniculus bollei) and mountain yellow warbler (Iduna similis).
 The brown forest frog along with multiple species of toads are some of the amphibian life found in the forest.
 With respect to reptiles, the great lakes bush viper and multiple species of chameleons are also found live in the Gishwati Forest.

+In 2020, Gishwati-Mukura National Park was designated a World Biosphere Reserve at the 32nd session of the International Coordinating Council of UNESCO's Man and the Biosphere (MAB) Programme.